Skip to content

 Terminal window

-claude mcp add contextcake -- node /ABS/PATH/mcp-server.mjs --manifest /ABS/PATH/playground/manifest.json
+claude mcp add contextcake -- node /ABS/PATH/mcp-server.mjs --manifest /ABS/PATH/apps/playground/manifest.json

 The server identifies itself over the MCP initialize handshake as contextcake.
 Any MCP-compatible client — not just Claude Code — can spawn it the same way: command is node, args are the script path and flags.